ParkerBritt/repo-viewer-website/README.md

 <br>
 <div align="center">
-A website to display github repos
+A website to display github repos for a specific user in a grid layout.
 </div>

 > [!NOTE]